rubyforgood/human-essentials/README.md

  * **Final commit** if any tests had to be fixed
  * **Push** up the branch
  * **Create a Pull Request** - Please indicate which issue it addresses in your pull-request title.

+### Squashing Commits
+Squashing your own commits before pushing is totally fine.
+Please don't squash other people's commits.
+(Everyone who contributes here deserves credit for their work! :) ).
+Also, consider the balance of "polluting the git log with commit messages" vs. "providing useful detail about the history of changes in the git log".
+If you have several (or many) smaller commits that all serve one purpose, and these can be squashed into a single commit whose message describes the thing, you're encouraged to squash.

+There's no hard and fast rule here about this (for now), just use your best judgement.

 ### Pull Request Merging